Trimodal steady water waves

 \section{Introduction}

-An explicit example of a rotational wave was constructed by Gerstner already in 1802 \cite{Gerstner09}.
+An explicit example of a rotational wave in water of infinite depth was constructed by Gerstner already in 1802 \cite{Gerstner09} (see also \cite{MR2867413} for a more modern treatment of this topic).
 In spite of this, irrotational flows continued to draw much attention, and the first existence proof for small-amplitude solutions with a general distribution of vorticity, due to Dubreil-Jacotin, was published first in 1934 \cite{0010.22702}.
 Only with the paper \cite{MR2027299} by Constantin \& Strauss in 2004 a general result for large-amplitude waves appeared.
 Using bifurcation and degree theory they constructed a global continuum of waves with an arbitrary vorticity distribution.
 Since then, much attention has been brought to the richness of phenomena appearing in rotational flows.

 Whereas existence proofs for irrotational waves typically involve a perturbation argument starting from a still, or uniform, stream, a general vorticity distribution allows for perturbing very involved background streams, including such with stagnation and so-called critical layers.
-Critical layers, which are regions of the fluid consisting entirely of closed streamlines, can be ruled out in the case of irrotational currents.
+Critical layers, which are regions of the fluid consisting entirely of closed streamlines, can be ruled out in the case of irrotational currents; such waves admit at most one stagnation point, which can be located only at the crest of the wave \cite{MR2273961}.
 In contrast, there are classes of rotational currents allowing for arbitrarily many internal stagnation points and critical layers, the exact number depending on the vorticity distribution and the values of certain parameters.